dimo414/docker/ci-profilegem/README.md

 ![Docker Image Size](https://img.shields.io/docker/image-size/dimo414/ci-profilegem)
 ](https://hub.docker.com/r/dimo414/ci-profilegem)

-This image enables testing of [ProfileGem](https://bitbucket.org/dimo414/profilegem) and custom gems.
+This image enables testing of [ProfileGem](https://github.com/dimo414/ProfileGem) and custom gems.

+**Note:** this image will likely be removed and the scripts listed below replaced with utilities in the ProfileGem repo itself.

 ## Features